Kalaborative/CoinMarketcap_Bot/README.md

 # CoinMarketcap_Bot
 Just a simple bot that analyzes trading options on Coin Marketcap.
+This bot is **purely experimental**.
+Success based on this script is NOT guaranteed.
+Please use your best judgment.

 ## Requirements
 This script uses Selenium to automate the process.
 So for the script to work you need to have the Selenium package installed.